 This gives a general method for calculating incremental operation counts from diagrams where the regions are formed of triangles of the given shapes.
 The incremental operation counts can now be read from the diagrams. \end{proof}

 \begin{remark} We have indicated batches by $\ourunderbracket{\qquad}$ marks on the sequences, and it is clear that the sequences are periodic after the startup batch for $y_1, \ldots, y_n$.
-The batch lengths and batch operation counts vary after startup.
-For $n \geq 2$:
+The batch lengths and batch operation counts vary between the algorithms after startup.
+For $n \geq 2$,

 where the slope is simply the ratio of the batch operation count to the batch length.
 What this means is that the operation count function for each variant lies within a band of the given slope, after startup.